 Well, having just joined the faculty of Alaska’s low-residency MFA program, and having just been in Anchorage for the first 12-day residency, feels like a big adventure.
 There were moose on the campus, amazing tough women with stories of what is still a wild place, and a whole new culture to absorb.
 So, that will unfold interestingly, I’m sure.

-I’ll also be on the program for The Nature of Words, a writing conference in beautiful Bend, Oregon, in November.
+I’ll also be on the program for The Nature of Words, a writing conference in beautiful Bend, Oregon.

 Meanwhile, I’m working on a second memoir, with a goal of finishing it this year.
 And, I have another poetry chapbook (winner of the Robin Becker Award) coming out in October.

 Readers can go to my website at https://www.judithbarrington.com to check on my future activities.
 I also note on there what I’ve recently read, and other happenings.

 20.If you could give one final bit of advice, inspiration, or encouragement to an aspiring poet or memoirist, what would it be?

 Do it only because you love the process of writing and you love reading.
 Do it only if you’re less happy when you don’t write than when you do.